deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 * 1: Unauthenticated.
 User must authenticate to get the requested response.
 * 2: Unauthorized.
 The requested post belongs to a private group to which the user requesting doesn't belong.
-* 3: Post not found.
+* 3: Resource not found.